opensorcerer20/quizapp/README.md

         -   [ ] eyes for visibility need emphasis
         -   [x] ios
             -   [x] rename deck popup has transparency
-        -   [ ] FAB covers right side of items
+        -   [x] FAB covers right side of items
             -   [ ] ~~option 1: empty space below list~~ doesnt work
             -   [ ] ~~option 2: on scroll down, remove add button (google search "expo on scroll down")~~ does work, but if item exactly at bottom with no scroll, it will be covered
             -   [ ] ~~change trash/menu button to long press for item~~
-            -   [ ] use swipe to delete
+            -   [x] use swipe to delete
         -   [ ] keyboard covers buttons on new deck
+        -   [ ] fabs
+            -   [ ] trash at bottom of screen hidden by fab (move fab up)
+            -   [ ] fab different distance from bottom between deckscreen and decklist
-        -   [ ] constants for font size
+            -   [ ] fab shadow different between deckscreen and decklist
-        -   [ ] handle more narrow screen eg fold 3 (eg buttons on deck screen too wide)

     -   [x] deck screen item into separate component